 Diamonds are the most traditional and popular centre piece for engagement rings, offering the highest brilliance and hardness.
-If diamonds aren't your thing, outside of your budget or you're looking to add some colour, I will happily go through some suitable alternatives with you.
+If diamonds aren't your thing, outside of your budget or you're looking to add some colour, sapphires are a fantastic alternative, offering exceptional hardness in a vast array of colours.

 Shape - Round is the most common shape due to their incredible brilliance and light refraction abilities.
 There is also a wide variety of fancy shapes available which each offer something different and may be suited to certain styles more than others.